moustacheful/taocupao_app_nerves/README.md

 ##### Useful commands

+For any command that requires an `input`, this corresponds to the input on the arduino.

 `RingLogger.attach`: Start logging for the application to your iex instance.

-`Tracker.inspect(index)`: Prints the currrent state for a particular tracker (sensor)
+`Tracker.inspect(input)`: Prints the currrent state for a particular tracker (sensor)

-`Tracker.set_threshold(index, value)`: Sets a new threshold for a particular sensor.
-This does not persist, and is just temporary
+`Tracker.set_threshold(input, value)`: Sets a new threshold for a particular sensor

-`Tracker.start_log(index)`: Starts logging the current values being read from arduino
+`Tracker.start_log(input)`: Starts logging the current values being read from arduino

-`Tracker.stop_log(index)`: Stops logging the current values being read from arduino
+`Tracker.stop_log(input)`: Stops logging the current values being read from arduino

 ## Targets